garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-container-instance.md

 2. In the **Basics** section, select the **Resource group** you previously selected for your VNET.
 3. Then input your **Container name** and **Region** and choose your desired **SKU**.
 4. Choose your desired **Image source** between `Quickstart images`, `Azure Container Registry`, and `Other registry`.
-5. For this guide, we will be working with `Quickstart images`.
+5. For this guide, we will work with `Quickstart images`.
 6. Select or input the **Image** and choose the desired size configuration for your container.
-7. In the Networking page, choose the **Private** option, select your VNET and desired subnet.
+7. On the networking page, choose the **Private** option and select your VNET and desired subnet.
 7. Click on **Review + Create** and click on **Create** to create container.

 ### Step 2: Accessing container from DevBox

 1. Go to **DevBox**.
-2. You can access the contents of the container using the `curl` command:
+2. You can access the application running in the container using the `curl` command:

 {% code lineNumbers="false" %}
 ```